 Lactation restoration techniques: refusal of the breast by the infant at some point during the breastfeeding journey is a situation that can occur with some frequency.
-In this context, the mother is likely to interpret this situation as an infant-induced attempt of weaning.
+In this context, the mother is likely to interpret this situation as an infant-induced attempt at weaning.
 When this happens before the age of one year, it is very uncommon that this stems from an infant’s own willingness to stop breastfeeding, but usually, there are rather other underlying causes.

 Lactation restoration techniques